 The Stroke Support Group is for stroke survivors and families.
-Held on the 3rd Tuesday each month from 11:30 a.m. - 12:30 p.m. at HarborChase.
-A light lunch is provided, please RSVP to Robin.
+Held on the 3rd Tuesday each month from 11:30 a.m. - 12:30 p.m. at The Grove at Canopy.
+A light lunch is provided, please RSVP to Vicky Rose.